The team building AI care documentation for long-term care.

 A nurse's observation shouldn't depend on her typing speed.

-The best nurse in the building isn't the fastest typist.
+The best caregiver in the building isn't the fastest typist.
 She notices things at the bedside that rarely make it into the chart: a change in ADLs, a new bruise, a swallow that didn't go right.
 Typing each one takes longer than the observation itself, so most of it disappears.
 Said at the bedside, every detail stays.

-Skilled nursing is not a smaller hospital.
+Long-term care is not a smaller hospital.

 Laith & Yusuf